 Warren gave a projection that "by June of 1990, everyone in Indiana will know someone who is HIV positive or who has AIDS."
 He also gave the example of a set of 11-year-old twins who have allegedly been given AIDS through sexual contact with their father.

-The Observer

-environment, infrastructure in East Germany, employment and social welfare systems, legal questions, and foreign and security policy matters.
+The Observer tary union, financial questions, economic reforms, energy and environment, infrastructure in East Germany, employment and social welfare systems, legal questions, and foreign and security policy matters.
 Economics Minister Helmut Haussmann said that after East Germany's elections, the two nations would begin immediate discussions on the economic reforms necessary in East Germany.

-Haussmann said a "German-German economic miracle" like the one that made West Germany wealthy is possible as the two countries draw closer together.

-continued from page 1
+Haussmann said a "German-German economic miracle" like the one that made West Germany wealthy is possible as the two countries draw closer together. continued from page 1 Soviet pants also described the strugreporters.

-You"ll Make a

-GREAT

-Co-Captain!